Kodikuu/libmatoya/README.md

 ## Building

-Currently `libmatoya` is changing frequently and is not intended to be distributed as a shared library.
+`libmatoya` is changes frequently and is not intended to be distributed as a shared library.
 It will never use wrapped build systems like CMake, Visual Studio projects, or Automake. `libmatoya` ships with simple makefiles that output lean static libraries.
 The only public header you are required to include is [`matoya.h`](/src/matoya.h).

 #### Windows
 ```shell